Griffasaur/Griffasaur/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Starting my journey into Software Development.
 - 🌱 I’m currently learning ...
-JavaScript
+Java, SQL, JavaScript
 - 👯 I’m looking to collaborate on ... nothing at the moment!
 - 🤔 I’m looking for help with ... everything!
 I'll never say no to advice!
 - 💬 Ask me about ... anything you think I could answer.